wp-plugins/masonry-post-gallery/readme.txt

 Please not that while I will try to improve this plugin and fix any bugs, it is distributed as is.
 It's still in beta and may have issues.

+Also, [email any FEEDBACK, BUGS and IDEAS](mailto:cactus@cactuscomputers.com.au "me!") you may have for the plugin!

 == Installation ==

 Click the download link, install and click activate.
 Just like any other plugin.
 Nothing different here.